lamielm/beverage-web-application/README.md

 ## Known Problems, Issues, And/Or Errors in the Program

-Issue exist with Add and Edit where the "active" field is being read as a string instead of as a bool.
-It is crashing the program/webpage.
+Issue with adding beverage and ID's being duplicate.
+If a duplicate ID is entered, it warns user, then prompt the add beverage page again.
+The issue now lies in the fact that if you enter a unique id after entering a non-unique id, you get stuck in that add beverage page.